rodmcnew/symfonize-zf/README.md

 - Bundle loading configured through application.config.php.
 This caches DI config and routing for performance.

 ####Container Bridge
-- A bridge between the SF DI container and the ZF service maneger.
+- A bridge between the SF DI container and the ZF service manager.
 Requests for ZF-module-defined services from the SF container work.
 Requests for SF-bundle-defined services from the ZF service manager also work.

 ####Routing bridge
 - A routing bridge that allows SF-bundle-defined routes to be dispatched to SF controllers.
 Symfony does not boot for ZF-defined routes.